kingharrison/rules.rockdafloor/README.md

 To support fair competition and healthy progression, dancers may choose to compete in any Level that reflects their current ability—except for the Intro Level, which is reserved exclusively for dancers within their first 12 months of breaking.
 This Level exists to provide a welcoming space for true beginners to grow alongside others at a similar stage.
 The Battle Host reserves the right to move a dancer up a Level when their demonstrated skill clearly exceeds the Level they registered for.

 Dancers may compete in one 1v1 Level per event.
 A dancer who also competes on a crew must compete 1v1 at the same Level as their crew: an Advanced crew member must do Advanced breaking, and an Intermediate crew member cannot compete up to Advanced.
+Your whole day of dance battling is one Level—Showcase Routine, crew battles, Cypher Prelims, and 1v1 brackets all happen at the crew's Level.
+Crew-locked dancers cannot move Levels mid-event, by choice or by Battle Host bump; the forfeit rules in [Out Of Level Enforcement](#out-of-level-enforcement) apply instead.
 The one exception: an Intro-eligible dancer on a Beginner crew may still compete 1v1 in Intro.

 Each Level is defined by a set of recognized skills.
 If a dancer performs skills above the Level they've registered for, judges are instructed to ignore those moves entirely.
 This allows dancers to focus on mastery and style within their chosen Level, rather than being rewarded for prematurely attempting advanced tricks.